-Pitot Heat

-If equipped, pitot heat should be selected on when OAT is 6°C (43°F) or less.
+Pitot Heat.
+If equipped, pitot heat should be selected on when OAT is $6^{\circ}$ C (43°F) or less and temperature/dew point spread is 3°C or less or inflight visibility is less than 1 mile.

-Mixture Adjustment
+Mixture Adjustment.
 Cold ambient temperature/OAT results in a leaner mixture for a given mixture lever setting.
 Lean in accordance with engine manufacturer's or builder's recommendations (See NORMAL PROCEDURES).